 Sometimes meeting a character is overwhelming for toddlers and small children.
 Lily loved hugging some characters as a baby, and then suddenly the idea of posing for a picture with Mickey Mouse at age two made her cry.
 Now she is back at it, always searching for her favorite princesses.
 This is completely normal and very common.

 If your child suddenly fears a life-size Mickey, don’t worry.
 A little stranger anxiety is a healthy and normal stage, and it can be very emotional meeting your favorite Disney star.
 The characters are much bigger in person than on TV.
-You will find many characters get down on the ground to greet their smallest guests eye to eye for this reason, but don’t force it if your child is afraid.
+You will find many characters get down on the ground to greet their smallest guests eye to eye for this reason but don’t force it if your child is afraid.
 Wave to the character from afar (visiting from the stroller always feels safer) and limit your character experiences to rides and parades.
 You can also go with your child and hold them to help make them feel secure.
 We promise they will grow out of it and will be happy to meet them again soon.

 Another way to meet Disneyland characters either in or out of the parks is to make a reservation through Disney Dining for a character dining experience.
 You will be sure to meet many different characters at Disneyland this way without having to look for them or wait in lines.
-Eating a delicious and letting the characters come to you is a smart use of your time.
+Eating a delicious meal and letting the characters come to you is a smart use of your time.

 No matter where your character experiences take place, they will make for hoppy special memories indeed.
 Have questions about meeting Disneyland characters?
 Share them in the comments below!